ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ### Operating system, OS version, and architecture

-_Please specify your operating system, the version, and architecture, so I can try to replicate as best as possible._
+_Please specify your operating system, the version, and architecture, so I can try to replicate your environment as best as possible._

 ### Terminal (i.e. urxvt, kitty, etc.)